4.9 1890+ Google Reviews

 The easiest way to figure out the pitch of your roof is with the Pitch Gauge App.

-Roof Structure Type
+Roof Structure Types

 The structure type is important when considering roof replacement costs because more complicated structures translate to higher costs.

 For example a shed roof and gable roof are going to be much cheaper than a hip, or cross hip roof.
 Gable roofs have less area than a cross hip roof, but also have less ridges and valleys.
-Likewise, a mcmansion or exotic roof with lots of ridges and valleys is going to be very expensive to replace.
+Likewise, a McMansion or exotic roof with lots of ridges and valleys is going to be very expensive to replace.

 Roof Shingle Type